August 30, 2017 —

 In response to this need, a California non-profit, TeenzTalk, led by a team of teens all over the globe, wanted to extend their mission of empowering their peers by putting on the first-ever Teen Wellness Conference.
 According to TeenzTalk founder Nadia Ghaffari, the idea of the conference is to “bring together teens in a safe space to delve into these difficult topics and harness positive peer influence.”

 Unlike most mental health conferences targeted toward adults that are very clinical and academic in nature, Ghaffari wanted the teen conference to go beyond the conditions themselves.
-While the free conference will allow teens to connect around their mental health experiences, it will also feature breakout sessions on topics such as mindfulness, healthy habits and peer support.
-Each breakout session will be led by a mental health professional and a teen co-facilitator.
-With the main goal of the conference being to empower teens, parents are only allowed to attend during the lunch hour, to give the teens in attendance independence and the ability to learn as much as possible.
+While the free conference allowed teens to connect around their mental health experiences, it also featured breakout sessions on topics such as mindfulness, healthy habits, and peer support.
+Each breakout session was led by a mental health professional and a teen co-facilitator.
+With the main goal of the conference being to empower teens, parents were only allowed to attend during the lunch hour, to give the teens in attendance independence and the ability to learn as much as possible.

 These teens are doing an excellent job empowering their generation.
 As a parent, how can you inspire your teen to be a leader and positive peer influence like these teens?